 Health and medical care

-The official website 1177.se offers extensive advice on healthcare topics in several languages as well as a search function (in Swedish) for nearby healthcare centres.
+- It offers extensive advice on healthcare topics in several languages as well as a search function (in Swedish) for nearby healthcare centres.

-It is a 24-hour provider of free healthcare information and consulting.
-Phone 1177, or if you call from outside Sweden the number is: +46 771 11 77 00.
+- Phone 1177, or if you call from outside Sweden the number is: +46 771 11 77 00.

 If you are planning to stay in Sweden for at least one year, you must generally be entered into the Swedish population register.
 You do this by registering with the Swedish Tax Agency.
 Once you are registered in Sweden (have received a personal identification number), you are entitled to healthcare under the same conditions as other residents of Sweden.
 This means that you pay the regular Swedish patient fee for medical care in the public healthcare system.

 At Sweden.se there is more information abou Healthcare in Sweden